AdamBoley/Project-Beergate/README.md

 ## Update Review page

-The update_review page is rendered using the update_review template and the UpdateReviewView view.
+The update_review page is rendered using the update_review template and the UpdateReview view.
 It functions similarly to the add_review template as the form uses the same form template and fields, except that the form fields are pre-populated with the extant records.
 A user may update any of the review's information, including the image.
 When submitted, the record is automatically disapproved, and a text box displays informing the user of this.

 Final screenshot of upper update review page: